 Sensitivity and Accuracy

-Circulogene’s automated solutions have been developed to streamline the complete next generation sequencing workflow from sample-in to report-out.
+CIRCULOGENE’s automated solutions have been developed to establish a complete and efficient NGS workflow from sample-in to report-out.
 The simplicity and robustness of our automated process enables interfaces and cross-talks between a variety of platforms and laboratory information management systems.
 Using this simplified workflow, an automated workstation can easily process 96 or more samples at one time.